padogrid/padogrid/README.md

 A workspace provides a sandbox environment completely isolated from other workspaces and can host a wide range of software components from a simple app to a highly complex ecosystem with many data grid clusters, apps, VMs, and Docker/Kubernetes containers.
 You can, for example, create a workspace that federates multiple data grid clusters serving inventory and sales data, a workspace that streams database CDC records via Kafka, a workspace that handles streamed data into the federated clusters via one or more Apache Spark or Hazelcast Jet clusters, and yet another workspace that integrates data analytics tools for performing AI/ML operations and creating reports.
 PadoGrid consolidates your workspaces into a single operations center.

 A workspace snapshot can be taken at any time in the form of a bundle that can be quickly deployed and run on another workspace created by another user on another platform.
 Because of their portability, bundles provide the means to shrink-wrap fully operational use cases.
-PadoGrid includes bundle catalogs from which you can search for your use cases.
+PadoGrid includes bundle catalogs from which you can search your use cases.

 - [**PadoGrid Manual**](https://github.com/padogrid/padogrid/wiki)
 - [Bundle Catalogs](https://github.com/padogrid/padogrid/wiki/Bundle-Catalogs)